Why donate

 cleanupOutdatedCaches()

-// Non-SSR fallback to index.html
+// Non-SSR fallbacks to index.html

 if (process.env.MODE !== 'ssr' || process.env.PROD) {